caspercommunityio/blockchain-authenticator-app/README.md

 ![sync_menue.png](resources/assets/sync_menu.png)<br>

-Once you have selected yours codes, click on the icon to « sync » (5th icon) or « desync » (4th icon).
+Once you have selected your codes, click on the icon to « sync » (5th icon) or « desync » (4th icon).

 The Signer will open and you’ll have the possibility to sign (or not) the transaction and send it on the blockchain.